 The first unit successfully completed the 168h continuous operation assessment test and also completed the construction contract task.
 Uranium loading was done after getting permission from the National Nuclear Safety Administration.

 Construction of unit two began in November 2008 and commercial operations were started in May 2014, after 168 hours of test runs, bringing the nuclear power plant’s installed capacity to 2,178MW.
 Construction of units three and four commenced in January and September 2010, respectively.

 The HOLLiAS-N distributed control system (DCS) is installed in the first unit of the Ningde Nuclear Plant.
 DCS is a control system where the controller elements are distributed throughout the system instead of centralisation.
 Each component’s subsystem is controlled by one or more controllers.
 The entire system of controllers is connected through a network for communicating, controlling and supervising.

 The control system was supplied by Hollysys Automation Technologies.
 The plant includes the GP350 diesel generator set equipped with a Perkins engine.
-The engine comes with 400V, and is known for its low fuel consumption and small maintenance costs.
-The generator set includes maintenance-free lead-acid starting batteries, and is equipped with a fuel tank, offering an operation base of eight hours.
+The engine comes with 400V and is known for its low fuel consumption as well as small maintenance costs.
+The generator set includes maintenance-free lead-acid starting batteries and is equipped with a fuel tank, offering an operation base of eight hours.

 The Ningde plant is also equipped with Alstom’s Emergency Diesel Generators featuring PA6-B engines.
 Alstom’s Arabelle technology will be used in the turbines of Ningde units three and four.
 The generators have an installed capacity of 1.09 million kilowatts.

-China's indigenous Gen-III nuclear power technology 'HPR1000' was selected for the phase two of the Ningde plant.
+China’s indigenous Gen-III nuclear power technology ‘HPR1000’ was selected for phase two of the Ningde plant.

 Financing the Chinese nuclear power project